Top 10 Most Innovative Mountain Bike Companies of 2020

 Award-winning journalist Morgan Tilton identifies the ten most innovative mountain bike companies of 2020, and interviews their founders and leaders.

 We’re in a golden age of mountain bike design, according to the industry forerunners I interviewed for this story.
-And above all, these pivotal manufacturers are pushing the boundaries from e-technology and eco-design to gender and body inclusivity.
+And above all, these pivotal manufacturers are pushing the boundaries from e-technology and eco-design to gender and body inclusivity so that everyone can purchase a mountain bike that aligns with their priorities and needs.

 And the singletrack in Crested Butte isn’t new.
 Nearly four decades ago, residents started hand-building two-wheel tracks in Gunnison National Forest, when Crested Butte Mountain Bike Association (CBMA) was founded, becoming the world’s debut mountain bike club.
 The more I learned about my town’s pivotal role in this booming industry, the deeper I dove into bike history as a whole, which inspired this roundup of innovation pioneers.

 Due to passionate deep-rooted leaders like Nicol, the mountain bike industry burgeoned.
-Today’s refined off-road bikes offer unparalleled travel through uneven terrain from trails to jumps, dirt roads, and gravel.
-What surprised me most throughout my research, though, is the industry’s mix of long-standing and rising brands.
+Today’s refined off-road bikes offer unparalleled travel through uneven terrain from trails to jumps, dirt roads, and gravel with a range of mountain bikes.
+What surprised me most throughout my research, though, is the industry’s mix of long-standing and rising brands, found both on the internet and in brick-and-mortar local retailers.
 Below, you’ll find that a handful of the earliest adopters—who laid the sport’s groundwork—have continued to remain at the forefront of bike creation.
-You’ll also find contemporary companies that are pushing the boundaries of manufacturing, marketing, and inclusivity.
+You’ll also find contemporary companies that are pushing the boundaries of bike manufacturing, marketing, and inclusivity.
 Regardless of their age, these ten mountain bike companies are among the best in the business.
 Read and ride on.

 Most Innovative Mountain Bike Companies of 2020